CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

     - Rewrite getValidMoves() in Piece and its subclasses to fix bugs & improve readability
     - Add MouseListener to GUI and connect it up with controller & presenter
     - Other style & bug fix and quality improvement
-    - Update design pattern document
+    - Update CLEAN architecture and design pattern document
 - Tingzhou
     - UI Structural design
     - GUI_Chessboard develop